jsonmaf1a/jsonmaf1a/README.md

 ## About
-> Junior Frontend Developer from Ukraine.
+__Junior Frontend developer__ from Ukraine.
 I am currently studying to be a software engineer in college.
-Website development for me is both a job and a hobby, but at the same time I treat my work responsibly, I fulfill it strictly on time.
-I can develop responsive websites with HTML and CSS, also I can work with Bootstrap.
-I know JavaScript at a basic level and currently I am learning React.js.
+Website development for me is both a job and a hobby, but at the same time I take my work responsibly and do it strictly on time.
+I can create responsive websites with _HTML_ and _CSS_ , also I can work with _Bootstrap_.I have basic knowledge of _JavaScript_ and i am learning _React.js_ right now.

 ## Skills
 - __HTML__